Algorithmic Simplification of Neural Networks with Mosaic-of-Motifs: Introduction

 Our goal is to impose such simplicity by constraining on repeatability and reuse in parameter space.
-By restricting the hypothesis class, we show that algorithmic simplicity can be induced, yielding provably shorter descriptions in the worst case and admits compressible models in practice.
+By restricting the hypothesis class, we show that algorithmic simplicity can be induced, yielding provably shorter worst-case descriptions and admitting compressible models in practice.

 From this perspective, our contributions are:

 \begin{itemize} \item We present \emph{Mosaic-of-Motifs (MoMos)}, which is a constrained parameterization of model weights; partitioning parameters into blocks of size $s$, it restricts each block to be selected from a set of $k$ reusable motifs, specified by a reuse pattern $\mathcal{M}$, referred to as a \emph{mosaic}.